Awesome-Technologies/synapse-admin/README.md

 This project is built using [react-admin](https://marmelab.com/react-admin/).

-Use `yarn install` after cloning this repo.

-Use `yarn start` to launch the webserver.
+It needs at least Synapse v1.13.0 for all functions to work as expected!

 ## Step-By-Step install:

 You have two options:

 1. Download the source code from github and run using nodejs
 2. Run the Docker container

 Steps for 1):